aaronstillwell/terraform-provider-dokku/README.md

 }
 ```

 2. Initialise the provider with your host settings.
+The SSH key should be that of a [dokku user](https://dokku.com/docs/deployment/user-management/).
+Dokku users have dokku set as a forced command - the provider will not attempt to explicitly specify the dokku binary over SSH.
 ```
 provider "dokku" {
   ssh_host = "dokku.me"